Designing A Strong Foreclosure Defense

 Bankruptcy: If you are financially distressed overall, filing bankruptcy (Chapter 7 or Chapter 13) is an effective way to stop foreclosure immediately and buy you time to resolve an “upside-down” or “underwater” mortgage problem.

 Short sale: If you have exhausted other methods for saving your home, a short sale can help you walk away from your home without mortgage obligations.
-In a short sale, your lender may agree to accept proceeds short of what the property is actually worth as “payment in full” of the remaining balance of your mortgage.
+In a short sale, your lender may agree to accept proceeds short of what is actually owed as “payment in full” of the remaining balance of your mortgage.
 This prevents a foreclosure.
 Our attorneys assist clients in negotiating short sales.

 Deed in lieu of foreclosure: The lender may accept a deed in lieu of foreclosure, taking the property back from you without going through the foreclosure process.
 We will negotiate with the lender on your behalf and work to ensure that any agreement provides the maximum level of benefit for you.